Insights

 Michelle Leverington, Partner and Head of Property

-When searching for your dream home, sometimes a property comes along that’s great, but would be perfect with a new bedroom or extended kitchen.
+When searching for your dream home, sometimes a property comes along that’s great, but would be perfect with some home renovations.

 Property renovations are common, however, for larger projects, like an extension, it’s important to consider the laws that govern what you can and cannot build, where, and whether or not permission is required.